 Application to the Councilor

-The councilor and his or her selection committee will choose the proposal judged to be the most promising and with a high probability of first year completion during the subsequent year.
+The Councilor and his/her selection committee will choose the proposal judged to be the most promising and with a high probability of completion.
 The following must be submitted:

 - The completed checklist (Download here).

 - A four-page description of the project with a detailed budget written by the student team leader.
 Details of the role of the students in project preparation and execution must be provided.